 I feel like I really haven’t been too present this season, which when you think of the theme of my blog is quite interesting since Christmas is the most crafty of all holidays and I literally had nothing.
 I couldn’t think of any new and exciting ideas to create.

 I couldn’t keep up with the other mom bloggers who in addition to homeschooling their 10 children could also host link parties, create Etsy shops full of cool new items and also make cookies, decorate AND have the time to blog about it.

 I lost my mojo.

 I love the holidays and still make them special for my children, but in creating little touches, I am, well, out of touch.
 So I am sorry if I disappointed a bit this holiday season, but I put more of my energy into shopping for gifts for the kids, taking care of the usuals around our home, and all that I am sapped come December.
 As long as you come to expect that of me each year, we are golden.

-We did have a wonderful Christmas here this year, one of the best in recent past and enjoyed every single minute of it.
+We did have a wonderful Christmas here this year, one of the best in the recent past and enjoyed every single minute of it.
 My parents came up the Wednesday before Christmas to see Annie’s band concert that night.